 Apparently, I’m also unusual because I’m happy with my audiologist.
 If she doesn’t have the answer to a question such as, “On the plane, my t-switch causes electrical hum, so how am I supposed to watch the movie?”, she will do her best to find out.
 (Now, I simply use large, over-the-ear headphones, positioning them to minimize feedback.)

-On the rare occasion I’m in the market for a new provider, I know what to look for beyond quality service and successful technology.
+On the rare occasion when I’m looking to find an audiologist or hearing aid specialist, I know what to look for beyond quality service and successful technology.
 Is she or he clearly knowledgeable about hearing loss and its real-life barriers?
 Is she or he willing to find solutions for out-of-the-ordinary technical or other communication problems?
 If a provider can help me in these areas, then I’m willing to help them with any of their weaker skills, such as knowing how to actually talk to a person with hearing loss.

 When I got my first hearing aid, I had complete trust in Ms. Fothergill, my very first hearing instrument specialist, because I had no preconceived notions of what a provider should offer.
 I was just so gosh-darn happy to finally get a hearing aid!
 She could have told me that this huge beige contraption would, unfortunately, make me look like the Wicked Witch of the West, and I would have responded, “Oh, but that’s always been my DREAM, Ms. Fothergill, thank you so much!”